piotrmazimazurek/Daily-World-Weather/README.md

 Welcome !

-Introducing my new app which is simple but smart weather app checking not only standard features but also carring for your health and condition!
+Introducing my app which is smart weather & forecast app checking not only standard features but also carring for your health and condition!

 ✔ Enter your location

-✔ Check temperature
+✔ Check temperature in °C & °F

-✔ Check weather condition
+✔ Check weather condition with local time & date

+✔ Check sunrise & sunset of the day

-✔ Check air quality
+✔ Check wind speed, pressure & air quality

+✔ Check forecast & ALL this data for next days

 Stay Strong and Stay Healthy ! 💪 Wish You The Best Weather Of All ✈🗻🌍😉